Alejandro de Pinedo

-Alejandro Gil Pinedo, better known as Alejandro de Pinedo (born 1965 in Cadiz, Spain) is a Spanish musician, composer, author, record producer, and chill-out music artist.
-His work spans genres such as pop, EDM, and ambient music, and he has received 31 gold and platinum records.
+Alejandro Gil Pinedo (born 21 March 1965), better known as Alejandro de Pinedo, is a Spanish musician, composer, author and record producer.
+His work spans genres such as pop, EDM and chill-out music, and he has received 31 gold and platinum records.
 De Pinedo has contributed to over 250 musical productions and his music has been streamed millions of times on digital platforms worldwide.